cawado/sda-dropwizard-commons/sda-commons-client-jersey/README.md

 The clients used in sda-commons require the Jersey Client implementation.
-If you are facing problems with other `javax.ws.rs-api` implementations in the classpath (e.g. RestEasy which comes with the Keycloak SDK) the Jersey Client Builder must be propagated in your project as service.
+If you are facing problems with other `javax.ws.rs-api` implementations in the classpath (e.g. RestEasy which comes with the KeyCloak SDK) the Jersey Client Builder must be propagated in your project as service.
 Therefore the service definition `src/main/resources/META-INF/services/javax.ws.rs.client.ClientBuilder` must be added to your project containing: